townsend75/rpsls/readme.md

  ![Screenshot of game buttons](assets/images/buttons%20screenshot.png)

  In the game area, there are five buttons which are clearly marked for the player to make their choice.
 Each choice reveals an image of the player's choice and the corresponding image of the computer's (random) choice.
 A message is shown displaying the result and the scores for player and computer are tallied within the game areas.
-ONce one of the contestants reaches 10 points, the game is over and is automatically reset for the next game.
+Once one of the contestants reaches 10 points, the game is over and is automatically reset for the next game.
+Additionally, there are sperate counters keeping track of the number of games won by each player.

  The footer contains the rules of the game for easy reference.